The WordPress Customizer is such a powerful assistant in building a unique and appealing website.

 Every culprit behind the faulty Customizer will be identified and listed below, along with some effective measures.

 However, before we get started, make sure that you update your WordPress, update themes and plugins to the latest version, as well as back up your website.
 Whenever you’re done preparing, we’re good to go!

 - The Final Solution on How to Fix WordPress Customizer Not Working

-The most common reason for the defective Customizer is a plugin conflict.
+The most common reason for the defective Customizer is plugin conflicts.
 It can cause the Customizer Preview to stop loading or part of it to stop working properly.
-Even if you don’t make any changes to your site or haven’t installed any new plugins, this problem is still caused by the previously installed plugin, for example, the plugin leftovers on your website.
+Even if you don’t make any changes or haven’t installed any new plugins, this problem is still caused by the previously installed plugin.
+For example, the plugin leftovers on your website.